WizardCell/Personal-Tracking-Board/README.md

 ## Project by: Ronie Odeh, Khalid Dabbah, and Mohammmad Mossa.

 Personal tracking board, an Internet of Things (IOT) based project that helps track the progress of user-created assignments per board user.
-This is done with the help of: ESP32, HUB75 LED matrix panel, Push-button, Flutter app, and a Firestore database
+This is done with the help of: ESP32, HUB75 LED matrix panel, push button, power button, Flutter app, Firestore and Firebase databases.

 ---